alyakap/oSoc19-Open-Recognition-App/README.md

 ## Technologies
 For this project the following technologies were used:
-- HTML, CSS, Bootsrap and React for front-end
+- HTML, CSS, Bootstrap and React for front-end
 - NodeJs for back-end
 - PostgreSQL for database